bluespec/riscv-tools/riscv-tools.md

 That should usually return something like `x86_64`, indicating 64-bit, or `i686`, indicating 32-bit.

-Note that this is the architecture of the host; all of the packages provides tools for a 32-bit target architecture (i.e., RV32IM).
+Note that this is the architecture of the host.
+There are packages for both 32-bit and 64-bit target architectures (RV32IM and RV64IM, respectively).

 # Download the Installation Package